-- GIS data that include a polygon(s) of the treated area, showing the extent of each treatment type implemented (ecological restoration, fuel break, WUI fuel reduction) - A post-project implementation report (referred to by CAL FIRE as a Completion Report) that includes - Size of treated area (typically acres); - Treatment types and activities; - Dates of work; - A list of the SPRs and mitigation measures that were implemented - Any explanations regarding implementation if required by SPRs and mitigation measures (e.g., explanation for feasibility determination required by SPR BIO-12; explanation for reduction of a nodisturbance buffer below the general minimum size described in Mitigation Measures BIO-1a and BIO-2b).
+- GIS data that include a polygon(s) of the treated area, showing the extent of each treatment type implemented (ecological restoration, fuel break, WUI fuel reduction) - A post-project implementation report (referred to by CAL FIRE as a Completion Report) that includes

+- Size of treated area (typically acres);

+- Treatment types and activities;

+- Dates of work;

+- A list of the SPRs and mitigation measures that were implemented

+- Any explanations regarding implementation if required by SPRs and mitigation measures (e.g., explanation for feasibility determination required by SPR BIO-12; explanation for reduction of a no-disturbance buffer below the general minimum size described in Mitigation Measures BIO-1a and BIO-2b).

-This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
+This SPR applies to all treatment activities and all treatment types.

-▶ SPR AD-8 Request Access for Post-Treatment Assessment.
-For CAL FIRE projects, during contract development, CAL FIRE will include access to the treated area over a prescribed period (usually up to three years) to assess treatment effectiveness in achieving desired fuel conditions and other CalVTP objectives as well as any necessary maintenance, as a contract term for consideration by the landowner.
+SPR AD-8 Request Access for Post-Treatment Assessment.
+During contract development, CAL FIRE will include access to the treated area over a prescribed period (usually up to three years) to assess treatment effectiveness in achieving desired fuel conditions and other CalVTP objectives as well as any necessary maintenance, as a contract term for consideration by the landowner.
 For public landowners, access to the treated area over a prescribed period will be a requirement of the executed contract.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
+This SPR applies to all treatment activities and all treatment types